zhaohanyun/Glister/README.md

 	             Finish the UI of the feature of "View scored photos".

-	             Finish the UI of the feature of "Get recommended photos".
+	             Finish the front end work of the feature of "Get recommended photos".

-	             Finish the UI of the feature of "Star photos".
+	             Finish the front end work of the feature of "Star photos".

-	             Finish the UI of the feature of "Download photos to local".
+	             Finish the feature of "Download photos to local".

 	             Finish the feature of "Adjust photos".